tevang/tutorials/Electrostatic_Potential_Globular_Protein/README.md

 #### NOTE: I strongly recommend installing the latest versions of PDB2PQR and APBS from [https://github.com/Electrostatics/apbs-pdb2pqr.git](https://github.com/Electrostatics/apbs-pdb2pqr.git).

-In this example we will calculate the electrostatic potential (**EP**) of BACE protease, one of the target of [D3R Grand Challenge 2018](https://drugdesigndata.org/about/grand-challenge-4).
+In this example we will calculate the electrostatic potential (**EP**) of BACE protease (beta-secretase 1), one of the targets of [D3R Grand Challenge 2018](https://drugdesigndata.org/about/grand-challenge-4).
-All compounds in the BACE free energy set of D3R Challenge 2018 had a charge of +2 at the assay pH values of 4.5.
+All compounds in the BACE free energy set of D3R Challenge 2018 had a charge of +2 at the assay pH value of 4.5.
 Therefore we shall calculate the electrostatic potential at this pH.
 ```
 pH=4.5
 pdbID=3K5C-BACE